 - Or there is always the airport hotel and a lie about a “missed flight”

 - You are surrounded by people who think, “Vacation begins with the first drink”

 - Fear of flying

 - There are bars everywhere filled with travelers who seem to be having a great time

 - Duty Free shops with brightly colored posters crow “Cheap Alcohol!”

 - The sounds and the smells and the lights awaken the classical conditioning of addiction.

 I’ll admit it – almost three years sober and airports are difficult for me to navigate without hearing the voice of the little devil on my shoulder say, “Oh why not?
 Who would know?”
-I sometimes wish the airport authorities would put all the drinkers into one of those horrible rooms they put smokers (how bad is that with the blue, unbreathable air and no place to sit comfortably?).
-It is not going to happen.
+I sometimes wish the airport authorities would put all the drinkers into one of those horrible rooms they used to put smokers.
+But it is not going to happen.

-One of the best pieces of advice I ever got was, “When you are tempted to drink, play the situation all the way to the end in your mind,” let your thoughts travel past immediate gratification to the horror of waking in an airport hotel with a hangover and a lot of explaining to do.
-Lynnel Brewster says, “Better yet, play the scenario out to its positive end – how will it feel when you get off the plane, fresh and energetic with a project completed and a brand new day full of endless possibilities stretching before you!”
+One of the best pieces of advice I ever got was, “When you are tempted to drink, play the situation all the way to the end in your mind.”
+Your thoughts travel past immediate gratification to the horror of waking in an airport hotel with a hangover and a lot of explaining to do.
+Lynnel Brewster says, “Better yet, play the scenario out to its positive end.
+How will it feel when you get off the plane, fresh and energetic?
+And with a project completed and a brand new day full of endless possibilities stretching before you!”